vmware-tanzu/application-accelerator-samples/doc/gitOps.md

 # GitOps Flow

-This flow is from the perspective of an application operator of similar role that is responsible for deploying the application into downstream run `Spaces`.
+This flow is from the perspective of an application operator of similar role that is responsible for deploying the application into downstream `Spaces` (e.g. staging/production/...).
 The `where-for-dinner-gitops` directory is similar to a the structure a GitOps repository that contains all configuration necessary to deploy the application into downstream `Space`.
 The following is a breakdown of the folder structure.

 ```
-- tanzu.yaml <---- Root tanzu file that contains the UUID of the `project` that the application will be deployed to
+.
-|
+|- tanzu.yaml <---- Root tanzu file that contains the UUID of the `project` that the spaces are in
 |- spaces/  <---- Directory that contains a set of directories of all spaces where the application can be deployed to
     |
     |- where-for-dinner-integration/  <---- Directory that contains deployment configuration for the `where-for-dinner-integration` space
     |  |- bitnamiServices.yaml        <---- Set of files that contain configuration for the integration space
     |  |- k8sGatewayRoutes.yaml
     |  |- scgRoutes.yaml
-    |  |- where-for-dinner-availability/ <---- PackageInstall, ContainerApp, Package , and values file for the `where-for-dinner-availability` workload
+    |  |- where-for-dinner-availability/ <---- ContainerApp and other configuration resource for the `where-for-dinner-availability` workload
     |  |  |- containerapp.yaml
     |  |  |- package.yaml
     |  |  |- packaginstall.yaml